Close Menu

 1. Education for Everyone

-- Details: Free schools teach the Vedas (Yajurveda for rituals, Atharvaveda for healing), Upanishads (Brihadaranyaka for ethics), and 64 arts like Nīti-vidyā (ethics, #54) and Abhidhāna-koṣa (language, #56).
+• Details: Free schools teach the Vedas (Yajurveda for rituals, Atharvaveda for healing), the Upanishads (Brihadaranyaka for ethics), and 64 arts, including Nīti-vidyā (ethics, #54) and Abhidhāna-koṣa (language, #56).
 Modern skills include AI, biotech, and farming, enhanced by Yantra-mātṛkā (#23).

-- Social Benefits: Education empowers kids from all backgrounds, reducing poverty and inequality.
-Creative skills like Gīta (#1) boost confidence, while tech training creates high-paying jobs.
+• Social Benefits: Education empowers kids from all backgrounds, reducing poverty and inequality.
+Creative skills, such as Gīta (#1), boost confidence, while technical training creates high-paying jobs.

 2. Entrepreneurs with Heart

-- Details: Young people start businesses solving problems like pollution, using Vastu-kriyā (#59) for green buildings and AI for smart solutions.
-They share profits, following Karma Yoga and Chandogya Upanishad’s call to give back.
+• Details: Young people start businesses solving problems like pollution, using Vastu-kriyā (#59) for green buildings and AI for smart solutions.
+They share profits, following the principles of Karma Yoga and the Chandogya Upanishad’s call to give back.

 3. Wealth for All

-The Dream City’s design seamlessly integrates Vastu Shastra’s ancient principles of cosmic harmony with cutting-edge technology, creating a sustainable, equitable, and spiritually uplifting urban environment.
+The Dream City’s design seamlessly integrates the ancient principles of cosmic harmony from Vastu Shastra with cutting-edge technology, creating a sustainable, equitable, and spiritually uplifting urban environment.
 This fusion ensures that the city is not only functional and eco-friendly but also fosters well-being, inclusivity, and community cohesion.
-Below, I’ll provide a detailed explanation of the Vastu-Based Design and Modern Technology components, expanding on their mechanisms, cultural roots, and social impacts, while maintaining clarity and grounding the discussion in practical and philosophical contexts.
+Below, I’ll provide a detailed explanation of the Vastu-based design and Modern Technology components, expanding on their mechanisms, cultural roots, and social impacts, while maintaining clarity and grounding the discussion in both practical and philosophical contexts.
 Following that, I’ll generate a chart to visualize key aspects of the city’s design, as requested.

 1. Vastu-Based Design